 Average percentage increase = Summation of percentage increase in all the period/ Number of period

 Consider the following dataset where you have the percentage sales of factory A (percentage of the total sales of the company) for Automobile and Parts.
-Here the base of the percentage sales of factory A for Automobile is Total Automobile sales of the company and the base of the percentage sales of factory A for Parts is Total Parts sales of the company.
+Here the base of the percentage sales of factory A for Automobile is the total automobile sales of the company and the base of the percentage sales of factory A for Parts is the total parts sales of the company.
 So, you can’t simply average these two percentages to find out the average percentage.
 If you average the two percentages you will make an error and won’t get the actual percentage.

-In this case, to find out the average percentage sales of Factory A, you need to divide the total sales of the factory by the total sales of the company.
+In this case, to find out the average percentage of sales of factory A, you need to divide the total sales of the factory by the total sales of the company.
 Then you will get the actual average percentage.

-1. Calculate Percentage Increase for the First Period
+Step 1: Calculating Percentage Increase for First Period

 Here the formula will first find the difference between the sales at the end of the year 2011 and the sales at the end of the year 2010.
-Then it will divide it with the sales value at the end of the year 2010.
+Then it will divide the difference with the sales value at the end of the year 2010.

-So, you will get the sale increase in 2011.
+➤ Press ENTER and you will get the sales increase in 2011.

 As a result, you will get a sales increase in percentage.

-2. Percentage Increase in All of the Periods
+Step 2: Determining Percentage Increase in All Periods

 Now, you need to calculate the percentage increase of all the periods.

-➤ Select cell D6 put the cursor in the bottom right corner of the cell.
+➤ Select cell D6 and put the cursor in the bottom right corner of the cell.

-As a result, the formula which was applied in cell D6 will be applied in other cells and you will get the percentage increases for all the periods.
+As a result, the formula that was applied in cell D6 will be applied in other cells and you will get the percentage increases for all the periods.

 If you notice, the percentage numbers are showing only one digit.
 Excel approximates the total number to one digit.
-As percentage increase is a very small number, so, when it is approximated to one digit, you may not get the accurate value.
+The percentage increase is a very small number.
+So, when it is approximated to one digit, you may not get the accurate value.
 Let’s add more digits to the numbers.

 ➤ Go to the Home tab and click on the Increase Decimal icon.

-One additional digit will add to the selected numbers per click.
+One additional digit will be added to the selected numbers per click.

 Here, I’ve clicked the Increase Decimal icon thrice.
-So, three more digits are added to these numbers.
+So, three digits are added to these numbers.